epfl-ada/ada-2020-project-milestone-p3-p3_ada-elite/README.md

 The methods used are similar to the ones introduced in the paper : “Predicting the Present with Google Trends”.
 Eventhough, the precise techniques are not explicitly given in the paper, we will apply the following :

 1 / Extract and pre-process the data
-2/ Test the correlation on the previous months to find which one should be used as features 3/  Build-up an autoregressive model using a rolling window (training on the previous months to predict 1 month ahead) 4/ Test the correlation with different Google trends keys (like ‘Hotel’ , ‘Hotel booking’, or ‘Swiss lockdown’) to select which one to use as features
+2/ Correlation estimations on previous months to find the best parameters of our auto-regressive model (order, seasonality..)
+3/ Use a rolling window on our auto-regression model (training on the previous months to predict 1 month ahead) 4/ Test the correlation with different Google trends keys (like ‘Hotel’ , ‘Hotel booking’, or ‘Swiss lockdown’) to select which one to use as additional features
-5/ Compare model performances with and without Google Trends features
+5/ Compare models performances with and without Google Trends features 6/ Conclude

 Proposed timeline